SOME NAZI POSTERS: from the 1930s

 In translation, it reads: "With Germany AGAINST capitalism".
 So Nazism was Rightist?
 Only in the fevered imaginations of modern Leftists.
 There is more on the background of the Dutch poster here

-And finally, just for luck, below is a 1930's Fascist "peace" poster that does not even need translation!
+Just for luck, below is a 1930's Fascist "peace" poster that does not even need translation!
 I guess most readers here will be aware that Britain too had a vigorous Fascist movement during the Hitler era.
 And the leader of the British Union of Fascists -- Sir Oswald Mosley -- was anything but a nonentity.
 The King even came to his wedding!
 And Mosley originally left the British Labour party (in 1930) because it was not socialist enough!
 As Mosley himself said in 1968: "I am not, and never have been, a man of the right.
 My position was on the Left and is now in the centre of politics"

 Anyway, a picture is worth a thousand words so below is one of Mosley's posters from the 1930s.
 Note the familiar "peace" motif that Leftists always use: